Charlotte Temple: Didacticism

+Agency

+British law at the time would have allowed Charlotte, a 16-year-old girl, to elope, however she still required her parents' approval to formally get married.
+Lucia Hodgson say "Rowson's novel mounts a critique of the controversial Act for the Better Preventing of Clandestine Marriage".
+This act passed in 1753 in England (and New York) disallowed secret marriages.
+Critics of the act said it did little more than pave the path to a young woman's "ruin".
+To illustrate this point, most seduction novel characters, including Charlotte, were sixteen, an age where a young woman's emerging sexual agency would be in conflict with her father's control over her marriage.

-Tradition was still central to society and a woman’s actions had serious consequences for her own and her family’s social standings.
+Tradition was still central to society and a woman's actions had serious consequences for her own and her family's social standings.
 In this way, Rowson also warns parents of their daughters’ potential sexual agency and the destruction that she could bring to the family, if she is allowed too much freedom.
-For young women without dowries, Charlotte’s story is especially important.
+For young women without dowries, Charlotte's story is especially important.
 For them, the result of being seduced and losing their virtue is not just losing credibility, it also includes being left alone and homeless.

+Rowson's characters Belcour and Montraville are symbolic of the dangers women faced as they are “attracted only to the most singularly virtuous of girls and [are] not satisfied until [they have] succeeded in ruining her”.
+These characters represented the common sentiment held by men at the time – that men are entitled to women and their bodies because women are the subordinate sex.

+These feelings and contradictions are displayed in Charlotte Temple as it depicts “nightmare of dislocation, alienation and abandonment” reflecting the instability and chaos felt by Americans at the time.
 Throughout the novel, storm motifs are used to reflect this “temptation and its consequences”.
 Through this metaphor, Rowson explores this new problem faced by women and how they were not effectively equipped to dealing with them – for example Charlotte uses her freedom to seduce Montraville but does not know what to do in the aftermath when she is left pregnant and alone in America.

-Rowson’s characters Belcour and Montraville are symbolic of the dangers women faced as they are “attracted only to the most singularly virtuous of girls and [are] not satisfied until [they have] succeeded in ruining her”.
-These characters represented the common sentiment held by men at the time – that men are entitled to women and their bodies because women are the subordinate sex.
-The downfall of the woman comes when she choose the wrong man – the ‘Belcour’ type of man that doesn’t prioritise marriage.

-Rowson’s Charlotte Temple acts as a magnifying glass onto early American society, revealing its isolating new position and the dangers faced by women.